For a photographer there could be no better subject: Positano is an illustrated postcard from almost every angle.

-Positano, once a sleepy fishing village, is now a trendy destination popular with the jet set and common travelers alike.
-It began to attract large numbers of tourists in the 1950s, especially after John Steinbeck published his essay about Positano in Harper’s Bazaar in May, 1953: “Positano bites deep”, Steinbeck wrote.
-“It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”
+Once a sleepy fishing village, it is now a trendy destination popular with the jet set and ordinary travellers.
+It began to attract large numbers of tourists in the 1950s, especially after John Steinbeck published his essay on this place in Harper’s Bazaar in May 1953: “Positano bites deep,” wrote Steinbeck.
+“It’s a dreamy place that isn’t quite real when you’re in it and becomes impossibly real after you’re gone.”

 The origins of this enchanting place are a mixture of history and legend.
 As often happened in the past, the lack of real data has been remedied with myths, one of which tells that Positano was founded by Poseidon, god of the sea, for the love of the nymph Pasitea.

 It is an almost impossible town: clinging to the cliffs of the Lattari Mountains, a pastel-dappled landscape on the Mediterranean Sea, with views that sweep across the sea to islands and other towns of the Amalfi Coast.

 The town itself is a sight to visit: here, the narrow streets are narrow passageways between houses and steep stairways that intersect the alleyways.
 Only one road crosses the town, Viale Pasitea, the rest of the village is accessible only on foot, including boutiques, art galleries, artisan shops, restaurants, bars and cascades of bougainvillea.